William J. Schwartz

 William Joseph Schwartz (born March 28, 1950) is an American neurologist and scientist who serves as Professor and Associate Chair for Research and Education in the neurology department at the University of Texas Dell Medical School.
 His work on the neurobiology of circadian timekeeping has focused on the mammalian suprachiasmatic nucleus.
 Schwartz demonstrated that the suprachiasmatic nucleus is rhythmic in vivo using a 2-deoxyglucose radioactive marker for functional brain imaging.
 As of 2014, he is editor of the Journal of Biological Rhythms.

 Early life and education

-Schwartz was born on March 28, 1950 in Philadelphia, Pennsylvania.
+Schwartz was born on March 28, 1950, in Philadelphia, Pennsylvania.
 In 1959, he moved to southern California with his family.
 He began his undergraduate education at the University of Southern California in Los Angeles and, in 1971, finished his Bachelor of Science degree in biological sciences at the University of California, Irvine.
-He completed his M.D. in 1974 and a medical internship from 1974–1975 both at the University of California, San Francisco.
+He completed his M.D. in 1974 and a medical internship from 1974 to 1975 both at the University of California, San Francisco.
 From 1975–1978, Schwartz did a research fellowship at the National Institute of Mental Health.
 He finished his neurology residency training (1978–1981) at the University of California, San Francisco.